Posts

 EMI Calculator: Estimate Monthly Loan Payment and Total Interest

 An EMI calculator helps you estimate the monthly installment for a loan before you borrow.
 EMI stands for Equated Monthly Installment, which is the fixed amount you pay every month toward your loan.
-By entering the loan amount, annual interest rate, and loan tenure, this calculator shows the estimated EMI, principal payable, total interest payable, and total repayment amount.
+By entering the loan amount, annual interest rate, and loan tenure, this calculator shows the estimated monthly EMI, total principal paid, and total interest paid.

 How this EMI calculator works